benjaminfjones/presburger/README.md

 The decision to use Rust for implementation was first to experiment with Rust and second to try and produce a highly efficient decision procedure for not just Linear Integer Arithmetic, but the full Presburger Arithmetic.
-The lofty goal is to outperform Coq Tactics Omega [2] & LIA [3] for some reaonably common set of benchmark problems.
+The lofty goal is to outperform Coq Tactics Omega [2] & LIA [3] for some reasonably common set of benchmark problems.

 [1] https://en.wikipedia.org/wiki/Presburger_arithmetic